Ericonaldo/Minigrid/README.md

 ### BoxPushing environment

-This environment is an empty room, and the goal of the agent is to reach the green goal square, which provides a sparse reward.
-A small penalty is subtracted for the number of steps to reach the goal.
-This environment is useful, with small rooms, to validate that your RL algorithm works correctly, and with large rooms to experiment with sparse rewards and exploration.
+This environment is an empty room, and the goal of the agent is to push the box to reach the green goal square, which provides a sparse reward.
-The random variants of the environment have the agent starting at a random position for each episode, while the regular variants have the agent always starting in the corner opposite to the goal.
+A small penalty is subtracted for the number of steps to reach every goal.

 <p align="center">
     <img src="figures/boxpushing-env.png" width=250 alt="Figure of the empty environment">